 Having explained the process and how subrogation works, it always helps to work with an attorney experienced in the field as that attorney will often able to negotiate with the insurance company to reduce the amount the health insurance company will accept.
 Taking the aforementioned x-ray example, it would not be uncommon for a good personal injury attorney to reduce the $1,200.00 your insurance company wants paid back down to $800.00, saving you another $400.00.

 Beyond all of this, the insurance company that represents the negligent driver will often try and settle the case at the lowest limits possible.
 A good personal injury attorney will also know whether the insurance company’s offer is reasonable (which is often not the case) and whether to proceed with the filing of a lawsuit.
 Having an attorney that can navigate both areas (settlement value and potential subrogation interest(s) is key to maximizing your potential claim.

 Our experienced trial attorneys will meet with you free of charge to discuss the facts of your case and help you decide if a lawsuit is appropriate in your situation.
-Feel free to call (800) 641-0098 to speak with one of our experienced trial attorneys.
+Call us to speak with one of our experienced trial attorneys.